lorentzforces/blue-prints-notes/verbatim-snippets/miscellaneous-found-notes.md

 ```
 The first key found here on the furthest rank,
-The second locked tight in the valut of a bank,
+The second locked tight in the vault of a bank,
 The third is high up, among all the clocks,
 And the fourth down below, beneath all the docks.
 The fifth key is held by a king on his throne.